riteshpatidar08/techno-tr3-2025/javascript/questions.md

 what is dom  ?
 events in the js ?
 basic form event ?
-diffrence between let , const and var
+diffrence between let , const and var ?
+Search for type ceorsion tricky questions and try to solve ?
+Update way of writing object (object literal)

+Es6 version features list ------------------------------
+let , const
+spread operator , destruturing promises , async await , es6 classes  , default paramters , arrow functions , modules(cover in the starting of the react)